Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Detailed descriptions of model assumptions

 \subsection{P-SCM faithfulness assumption}

-For a G-SCM, faithfulness assumption means that all marginal and conditional independencies in the underlying causal graph are captured (required) by the Markov condition (i.e., a Markov factorization of the underlying probability distribution such that each variable is conditionally independent on its non-descendant variables given its parents).
-In the language of linear DS-SCMs, faithfulness translates to the linear coefficients not canceling out causal effects among variables.
+For a G-SCM, faithfulness assumption means that all marginal and conditional independencies in the underlying causal graph are captured (required) by the Markov condition.\footnote{The Markov condition implies a Markov factorization of the underlying probability distribution such that each variable is conditionally independent on its non-descendant variables given its parents.} For linear DS-SCMs, it is often assumed that any variable is marginally dependent on all its descendants \citep{salehkaleybar2020learning}.
+Thus, the faithfulness assumption translates to the linear coefficients not canceling out causal effects among variables.
 That is, when multiple causal effects exist from one observed variable to another, their combined effect is not exactly equal to zero.

 P-SCM faithfulness assumption extends this idea to linear P-SCMs.
-Specifically, Assumption \ref{assumption:faithfulness}(a) states that when multiple distinct causal paths exist from observed variables, containing source $s_j$, to an observed variable $x_i$, their combined effect do not cancel out one another, or cancel out the exogenous connection from $s_j$ to $x_i$ (i.e., $s_j$ component in $x_i$ is not equal to zero).
-This is equivalent to the conventional faithfulness assumption for linear DS-SCMs.
+Specifically, Assumption \ref{assumption:faithfulness}(a) states that when multiple distinct causal paths exist from some observed variables-- containing source a $s_j$-- to an observed variable $x_i$, their combined effect do not cancel out one another, or cancel out the exogenous connection from $s_j$ to $x_i$ (i.e., $s_j$ component in $x_i$ is not equal to zero).
+This is equivalent to the faithfulness assumption in \citep{salehkaleybar2020learning} for linear DS-SCMs, and is less restrictive than the conventional faithfulness assumption for G-SCMs.
 Assumption \ref{assumption:faithfulness}(b) considers the coefficients of matrix $\bB$, and can be explained as: Any source mixture $\tilde{s}_i$ cannot be written as a linear combination of other source mixtures.
+Assumption \ref{assumption:faithfulness}(b) is to prevent the case when the coefficients of the exogenous connections from a subset of two or more sources (say $\tilde{S}$) to an observed variable are proportional to the coefficients of the exogenous connections from $\tilde{S}$ to another observed variable.
+For example, suppose $x_1=b_{11}s_1 + b_{21}s_2$ and $x_2=b_{12}s_1 + b_{22}s_2$.
+Assumption \ref{assumption:faithfulness}(b) prevents $(b_{11}, b_{21})$ from being proportional to $(b_{12}, b_{22})$.

-Note that when all model coefficients $\{a_{ij}\}$ and $\{b_{ij}\}$ are independently drawn from continuous distributions, Assumptions (a) and (b) are satisfied both with probability one \citep{meek2013strong}, hence P-SCM faithfulness is a reasonable assumption.
+Note that when all model coefficients $\{a_{ij}\}$ and $\{b_{ij}\}$ are independently drawn from continuous distributions, Assumptions (a) and (b) are satisfied almost surely \citep{meek2013strong}, hence P-SCM faithfulness is a reasonable assumption.